DL4mHealth/TS-Contrastive-Augmentation-Recommendation/README.md

 Code for paper: [**Guidelines for Augmentation Selection in Contrastive Learning for Time Series Classification**]()

-Self-supervised contrastive learning has become a key technique in deep learning, particularly in time series analysis, due to its ability to learn meaningful representations without explicit supervision.
-Augmentation is a critical component in contrastive learning, where different augmentations can dramatically impact performance, sometimes influencing accuracy by over 30\%.
-However, the selection of augmentations is predominantly empirical which can be suboptimal, or grid searching that is time-consuming.
-In this paper, we establish a principled framework for selecting augmentations based on dataset characteristics such as trend and seasonality.
-Specifically, we construct 12 synthetic datasets incorporating trend, seasonality, and integration weights.
-We then evaluate the effectiveness of 8 different augmentations across these synthetic datasets, thereby inducing generalizable associations between time series characteristics and augmentation efficiency.
-Additionally, we evaluated the induced associations across 6 real-world datasets encompassing domains such as activity recognition, disease diagnosis, traffic monitoring, electricity usage, mechanical fault prognosis, and finance.
-These real-world datasets are diverse, covering a range from 1 to 12 channels, 2 to 10 classes, sequence lengths of 14 to 1280, and data frequencies from 250 Hz to daily intervals.
-The experimental results show that our proposed trend-seasonality-based augmentation recommendation algorithm can accurately identify the effective augmentations for a given time series dataset, achieving an average Recall@3 of 0.667, outperforming baselines.
-Our work provides guidance for studies employing contrastive learning in time series analysis, with wide-ranging applications.
+Self-supervised contrastive learning is a significant framework in time series analysis, utilizing meaningful representations learned without explicit labels.
+Augmentation plays a crucial role, with **performance variations up to 30%** based on the choice of augmentation, typically chosen through empirical methods or time-consuming grid searches.
+Here, we provide guidelines to select augmentations aligned with dataset characteristics like trend and seasonality.
+We generated 12 synthetic datasets with varying trend, seasonality, and integration weights and tested the effectiveness of 8 different augmentations.
+We further validated our findings across 6 real-world datasets from various domains—activity recognition, disease diagnosis, traffic monitoring, electricity usage, mechanical fault prognosis, and finance—featuring diverse characteristics.
+Our **trend-seasonality-based augmentation recommendation method (ts-arm)**, the TS represents both Time Series and Trend Seasonality, significantly outperforms baselines, achieving an average Recall@3 of 0.734, providing a robust method for augmentation selection in contrastive learning for time series analysis.

 Here is our simplified workflow:
 <p align="center"><img src="https://github.com/DL4mHealth/TS-Contrastive-Augmentation-Recommendation/blob/main/img/mini_pipeline_h.png?raw=true" width="450px" /></p>